Man Looks At The Outward Appearance, But The Lord Looks At The Heart

 In this case neither Samuel or Jesse understood what God was truly looking for in His anointed.

-When you and I minister to our Lord, we are precisely after the heart of God, which He sees, and He is blessed by the appearance of our hearts before Him.
+When you and I minister to our Lord, we are precisely after the heart of our God, which He sees.
+God is blessed by the appearance of our hearts before Him.
 Our “Lord looks at the heart” and ministering to the Lord is a matter of our hearts seeking after His heart.

-Ministering to the Lord is our tending to God, in His presence, so we may faithfully tend to His sheep, in His field, through His Spirit, wisdom and truth.
+Ministering to the Lord is our own tending to God, in His presence, so we may faithfully tend to His sheep, in His field, through His Spirit, wisdom, and truth.

 “Man looks at the outward appearance.”
-Perhaps in your life you have experienced, like David did, being thought of last, or not even regarded at all, having a Samuel (representing religion/ authority) or a Jesse (representing family) rendering their dismissive opinions of you.
+Perhaps in your life you have experienced, as David did, being thought of as last, or not even regarded at all, having a Samuel (representing religion/ authority) or a Jesse (representing family) rendering their dismissive opinions of you.
 Well, God showed them didn’t He?
-I encourage you to forget about the dismissive opinions of others and instead press on, in love, into the heart of God.
+I encourage you to forget about the dismissive opinions of others and instead press on, in love, from your heart into the heart of God.

-Don’t trouble yourself by considering those things at all any longer for there’s only further pain in the hurtful world of “outward appearance” anyway.
+Please do not trouble yourself by considering those things at all any longer, for there is only further pain in the hurtful world of “outward appearance” anyway.

 I encourage you to joyfully be a humble young tender of sheep in God’s presence, with your heart towards Him, because He sure does like seeing that.
 Our Lord is looking upon our hearts and a heart that loves God, like David did, is special, precious, and outstanding to our Abba Father.